darrellsuggs/darrell.thoughts/_posts/2025-07-18-a0001-embracing-ai-ai-art.md

 Seconds later—literally about six seconds—the AI artist returned this:

 <p align="center"> <img src="{{ site.baseurl }}/assets/images/a0001-03.png" alt="Me thinking" width="300"> </p>
 Not bad at all.
+I really like the clean lines and simplicity of the drawing.
+It really matches the vibe of the very first artwork from over 20 years ago.
+I did however have some hair suggestions.

-I followed up with:
+So, I then followed up with this prompt:

 "I like that. can you also give it somewhat of a mullet, but still with the simple style and look of this one?"
 And got this in return: